FAQ Page 1 - আরবিআই - Reserve Bank of India

 In terms of Section 22 of the Act, Reserve Bank has the sole right to issue banknotes in India.
 Section 25 states that the design, form and material of bank notes shall be such as may be approved by the Central Government after consideration of the recommendations made by the Central Board of RBI.

 The Reserve Bank, in consultation with the Central Government and other stake holders, estimates the quantity of banknotes that are likely to be needed denomination-wise in a year and places indents with the various currency printing presses for supply of banknotes.
-The Reserve Bank in terms of its clean note policy, provides good quality banknotes to the members of public.
-With this objective in view the banknotes received back from circulation are examined and those fit for circulation are reissued while the others (soiled and mutilated) are destroyed so as to maintain the quality of banknotes in circulation.
+The Reserve Bank, in terms of its clean note policy, endeavours to ensure circulation of good quality banknotes to the members of public.
+With this objective in view, the banknotes received back from circulation at its Issue Offices and Currency Chests are examined and only notes considered fit for circulation are reissued while the others (soiled and mutilated) are destroyed.

-In respect of coins, the role of RBI is limited to distribution of coins that are supplied by Government of India.
-The Government of India is responsible for the designing and minting of coins in various denominations as per the Coinage Act, 2011.
+In respect of coins, the role of RBI is limited to distribution of coins that are supplied by Government of India (GoI).
+The GoI is responsible for designing and minting of coins in various denominations as per the Coinage Act, 2011.

 Government Securities Market in India – A Primer